 Take panic attacks as an example; the unconscious believes that it needs to fire off the fight/flight response as it (mistakenly) deems a situation as potentially life-threatening or dangerous in some way.
 To the unconscious, it is doing a great job protecting you!

-However, no matter how fixed the ideas may be or how long the belief has existed, they can be changed through hypnosis.
+However, no matter how fixed the ideas may be or how long the belief has existed, they can be changed through the clever use of hypnosis.
 This is because hypnotherapy is all about changing instinctive patterns and expectations.
 When the patterns change you feel, think and behave differently.

-However, once a new idea or suggestion has been accepted by your unconscious mind, it then becomes easier for additional suggestions to be accepted and acted upon.
+However, once a new idea or suggestion is accepted by the unconscious mind, it then becomes easier for additional suggestions related to it to be accepted and acted upon.

-Through the transformational nature of hypnosis and trance-work, you can change ‘negative’ ideas and habits and, once the changes are experienced in your day-to-day life (and your brain realises it no longer needs the old habits and ways of doing things), your unconscious is more accepting of additional suggestions to support the new belief/ behaviour.
+Through the transformational nature of hypnosis and trance-work, you can change ‘negative’ ideas, beliefs, and habits.
+Once the changes are experienced in your day-to-day life (and your brain realises it no longer needs the old habits) your unconscious will be more accepting of additional suggestions to support the new belief/ behaviour.

-This rule of the mind proves why the use of will-power (and treatments like CBT) to make changes is so often disappointing.
+This rule of the mind proves why the use of will-power (and treatments like Cognitive Behavioural Therapy) are so often disappointing.

 For example, if you have ever experienced insomnia, you have learned the law of reverse-effect.
 This means, the harder you try (use your will-power) to get to sleep the more difficult and frustrating it becomes.

-Some people want to make changes so badly that they try to force change too quickly but this keeps the (often agitated) ‘survival brain’ too involved, the very thing you want to avoid.
+Some people want to change so desperately that they try to force things too quickly.
+But this keeps the (often agitated) ‘survival brain’ too involved, the very thing you want to avoid.